Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 It has a small death benefit and as such is more affordable and easier to qualify than the standard permanent life insurance policy.
 Also known as burial insurance, it is designed to pay for end-of-life expenses, like medical bills and funeral expenses.

-What are the best whole life insurance companies in Canada?
+What are the Best Whole Life Insurance Companies in Canada?

 Life insurance is complicated — but buying the right life policy from the right insurer doesn’t have to be.
 Work with a third-party broker, like Dundas Life, to find the best possible coverage at the best price.

 Life insurance needs are not one-size-fits-all.
 There is no such thing as the best life insurance provider for everyone.
-But there is a best insurer for your unique needs — and Dundas Life can help you find the right policy.

 Canadian life insurance companies offer life policies for all kinds of financial goals.
 With expert help, you can easily locate a whole life insurance policy that meets your long-term goals and fits your current budget.